Services we offer

 After an initial design consultation you may want to prepare a renovation master plan for the house.
 This provides a road map for eventual development, and suggests incremental projects along the way.
-Together, we develop an optimal scheme for the house and our master plan will record the vision.
+Together, we develop an optimal scheme for the house and the master plan records the vision.
 The set of drawings we prepare will allow contractors to estimate project costs, and enable you to prioritize and budget the work.

 The master plan process begins by developing your objectives and identifying a realistic scope for renovation and additions, preparing as-built drawings, sketches and designs.
 Once the design is resolved, the scheme is developed into measured drawings (plans, sections and elevations) suitable for contractor review.
-Cost of renovation master plan design service depends on complexity of your project, but a typical budget is about 80 hours.
+Cost of renovation master plan service depends on complexity of your project, but a typical budget is about 80 hours.

 Expertise and commitment

-Whatever the scope of your project, our special expertise is in knowing houses of all periods and historic building traditions--their design nuances, construction and details.
-We can reconcile any changes or "misguided improvements" that may have diminished the character and quality of the house over time.
-We are well-acquainted with the planning, permit and construction process, and offer architectural services from start to finish.
+Whatever the size of your project, our special expertise is in knowing houses of all periods and historic building traditions--their design nuances, construction and details.
+We can reconcile any changes or "misguided improvements" that may have diminished the character of the house over time.
+We are well-acquainted with the planning, permit and construction processes, and offer architectural services from start to finish.
 We will be able to translate your desires into a successful project.
 Our clients typically have high expectations for their homes, the quality of work, and satisfaction in the process.

 In matters of style, swim with the current; in matters of principle, stand like a rock.
 Thomas Jefferson

-Now, after decades of working with residential clients and contractors, it is clear all architectural work is collaborative.
+After decades of working with residential clients and contractors, it is clear all architectural work is collaborative.
 Its quality depends on the character and aspirations of the people involved.
-We aspired to do good work, and found in collaboration clarity of vision and persuasive powers are likely the architect's most important skills.
+We aspired to do good work, and found in collaboration clarity of vision and persuasive powers are probably the architect's most important skills.